 Traditional peak travel seasons are mid-November to December, and the last week of May until the first week of June.
 A shorter peak period also exists around the Chinese New Year period, either in January or February, and around Hari Raya and Deepavali in October and early November.

 There is a growing trend among Malaysians towards booking travel online, especially airfares, and comparing land costs.
 Travel agents, however, remain the primary mode of booking for travel packages, while travel fairs are popular research opportunities for Malaysian travellers.

-Tourism New Zealand manages trade development activities in Malaysia from its Singapore office.
+Tourism New Zealand manages trade development and public relations activities in Malaysia from its Singapore office.